Michiel Mol: Formula One

 Mol supported Dutch driver Jos Verstappen through his Lost Boys brand, including sponsoring the Arrows Grand Prix team.
 Later, Mol would support another Dutch driver Christijan Albers.
 In 2006, Mol led a group of directors with the Spyker Cars company to purchase the Midland F1 Team from Alex Shnaider for $106.6million.
 Mol was appointed F1 Race Director of the newly formed team.
 On 16 May 2007, Mol was appointed interim CEO of Spyker Cars.

-During 2007, there were reports of financial difficulties at Spyker Cars and rumour the Formula One team may split.
+During 2007, there were reports of financial difficulties at Spyker Cars and rumours they would split from the Formula One team may split.
 Mol resigned as Interim CEO to concentrate on the Formula One team project in August.
-In September 2007, Spyker Cars announced that a consortium of Michol Mol, Jan Mol and Vijay Mallya had purchased the team for €80million.
-From 2008, the team became known as Force India and Mol retained a shareholding until 2018 when the team went into administration and was purchased by Lawrence Stroll.
+In September 2007, Spyker Cars announced that a consortium of Michiel Mol, Jan Mol and Vijay Mallya had purchased the team for €80million.
+From 2008, the team became known as Force India and Mol retained a share until 2018 when the team went into administration and was purchased by Lawrence Stroll.